yashkumar0042/python/git/day2.md

 - Push changes to the forked repository.
 - Create a pull request to propose changes to the original repository.

-# 3. Maintaining a Project
+# III.
+Maintaining a Project

 ## Reviewing Pull Requests
 - Project maintainers review and discuss proposed changes.